AndreBaltazar8/ablac/docs/performance.md

 with write barriers.
 Disabling collection or weakening the language model would hide rather than solve the measured gap.

+### Direct calls and lexical response regions (2026-08-11)

+The next measured pass gives compiler-generated direct calls a typed pointer ABI while retaining the generic `(output, arguments, count)` wrappers required by closures, exports, reflection, and indirect dispatch.
+It also limits function-entry memory-pressure checks to functions that can both reach the collector and allocate directly.
+The comparison server contains 433 static pressure calls after this change, down from 544, without weakening collection at an allocation boundary.

+Abla lexical `region` scopes now use nested, page-backed bump allocation in the host runtime.
+Region exit reclaims its pages in bulk and a bounded thread-local page cache reuses them; manually freed region objects are unlinked safely and the tracing collector continues to understand live region allocations.
+A separate `memoryPromoteString` operation copies a region-owned string into its parent allocation domain when it must escape.
+Raw targets retain their previous no-op region reclamation semantics.

+The event HTTP server applies the region only to response construction, after the user handler has returned, and promotes the completed wire response before storing it in the connection slot.
+This deliberately leaves request parsing and the arbitrary handler outside the region because a handler may retain request data.
+In an isolated A/B run at 64 connections, this safe boundary improved the three-run median from **92,273 to 103,428 requests/second** (**12.1%**), p50 from 0.490 to 0.469 ms, and p99 from 0.969 to 0.932 ms. Retired work fell from about 83,922 to **75,940 instructions/request**, and from 43,214 to **37,851 cycles/request**.
+Allocator-related samples fell from roughly 19% to 13% of the profile.
+The full 73-fixture suite and byte-identical self-rebuild pass with the optimization enabled.

 ## Reachability and size result

 The first LLVM size pass marks Abla implementation functions internal, limits